neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-3.md

     ![img](../media/echo6.png)

->**Note:** If its asking of installing C# extension, please install.
-Or else please go to the Extension tab and type C# on the search box and install C# for Visual studio code.
+>**Note:** If it's asking to install C# extension, please install.
+Else please go to the Extension tab and type C# on the search box and install C# for Visual studio code.

 >**Note:** No need to close the Terminal.